dmx-systems/dmx-documentation/docs/user.rst

 Bulk selection
 --------------

-You can bulk select several items by keeping the CTRL key pressed and drawing a rectangle around the items you want to select.
+You can bulk select several items by keeping the CTRL or SHIFT key pressed and drawing a rectangle around the items you want to select.
-You can also click them with the CTRL key pressed.
+You can also click them with the CTRL or SHIFT key pressed.
 The selected topics now have a blue border.

 Moving topic clusters